nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-and-redis.md

 {{#> callout type='info' }}

-Nuxeo can use Redis to store both data to be persisted (jobs list for instance) and transient data (cache data for instance).
+Nuxeo can use Redis to store both data to be persisted (e.g. jobs list) and transient data (e.g. cache data).
 After a normal cluster shutdown, you can flush (erase) the transient data in Redis.
-Note however that Nuxeo can not work with a Redis configured as [LRU cache](http://redis.io/topics/lru-cache), there should be no eviction under memory pressure.
+Note however that Nuxeo can not work with a Redis configured as an [LRU cache](http://redis.io/topics/lru-cache); there should be no eviction under memory pressure.

 {{/callout}}